ansys/grantami-bomanalytics/doc/source/api/index.rst

 The :ref:`ref_bom_analytics_api_impactedsubstances_index` and :ref:`ref_bom_analytics_api_compliance_index` sections then
 explain how to build specific queries and how to interpret the results.

+Some of the examples given in the API Reference may use different classes than the one being documented.
+In all cases, both classes are equivalent in terms of the functionality being demonstrated.

 .. toctree::
    :maxdepth: 2